jonatr0n/callbox-assignment/README.md

 # callbox-assignment

-An employee contact sheet assingment for CallBox
+An employee contact sheet assignment for CallBox

 This assignment satifies the requirements for the employee contact sheet and the navigation bar